 How Do Long-Term Control Medicines Work?

-medicines (also called controller medicines or maintenance
+(also called controller medicines or maintenance medicines)

-pill or liquid.
 They should be taken as prescribed, even when your child seems well.

 There are a variety of long-term control medicines, but inhaled corticosteroids